Best 11 Open-source Free Wiki Engines for teams and enterprise in 2022

 Wiki.js is our first pick here because it is an enterprise-grade Wiki engine with dozens of features and options.
 It exceeds other engines in performance, features, and customizations.

 In Medevel.com, We are using it to organize our projects documents and keep track of our learning activities.

 Wiki.js is a modular system with a large set of modules and extensions.
 As its community grows, expect more add-ons to be added there.

 The other thing that we like about Wiki.js is that we run it locally on our devices: Linux, macOS and Windows.

-The BookStack App is not a Wiki Engine, but it works the same, even though it aims for creating books by easing collaboration among writers and editors, we run it for us and some clients as a Wiki Engine, where they use books as projects.
+The BookStack App is not just a Wiki Engine, but it works the same.
+It aims for creating books by easing collaboration among writers and editors, we run it for us and some clients as a Wiki Engine, where they use books as projects.

 The application is easy to use for all sort of users with different backgrounds.
 It allows managing several books, categories, unlimited pages and comes with a powerful history and revision system for editors.